freedomofpress/securedrop/docs/deployment_practices.rst

 overall security of the path to the landing page and obfuscate traffic analysis.

 #.
-Make the entire site available under 'ssl.washingtonpost.com'
+Make your entire site available through HTTPS.
-   (ideally without the '.ssl' prefix).

-   - That way, the domain won't be as suspicious as it is right now.
-I suspect that this is more or less the only content hosted on the domain.
+   - That way, visits to your landing page won't stand out as the only encrypted traffic to your site.

 #.
 Include an iframe for all (or a random subset of) visitors, loading
    this particular URL (hidden).